Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 How is the CT scan performed?

-You will be asked to lie down on a flat table which is mobile.
-An IV is usually started when contrast material is used in the study.
-After this, the table moves into the tunnel where the actual imaging is done.
-During the procedure, you may be asked to hold your breath for a few seconds to prevent any motion artifacts.
+You will be asked to lie down on a flat, but mobile table.
+An IV is usually placed in patients when contrast material is used in their scans.
+Next, the table moves into the tunnel where the actual imaging is done.
+During the procedure, you may be asked to hold your breath for a few seconds to prevent any motion during some of the images.
 Unfortunately, no one else is allowed in the CT scan room because of radiation exposure but you will be watched through a window by the technologist.
 The technologist will also speak to you via a microphone.
-Once the imaging has been completed, you can go home.
-The imaging takes about 15-20 minutes.
+Once the imaging has been completed, you can go home without any downtime neccessary.
+The imaging itself takes about 15 to 20 minutes.

 How does one feel during the procedure?

 CT scan is a painless procedure.
-Today’s fast speed scanners can complete the imaging in less than 5-10 minutes, thus reducing the time needed to lay flat and still.
+Today’s fast speed scanners can complete the imaging in less than 5 to 10 minutes, thus reducing the time needed to lay flat and still.

-The only discomfort of CT scanning is the lying down flat for a few minutes.
+The only discomfort of CT scanning may be found in lying down flat for a few minutes.
 This may be of no consequence to most individuals but can be discomforting to those with neck and back problems.
-In addition, the CT scan does tend to cause a claustrophobic feeling because of the closed space enclosure.
+In addition, the CT scan does tend to cause a claustrophobic feeling because of the closed space.

-When the contrast material is swallowed, it does have an unpleasant taste but tolerable.
-Most individuals complain of bloating after swallowing the dye- symptoms which rapidly subside.
+When the contrast material is swallowed, it does have an unpleasant taste but is tolerable.
+Some individuals complain of bloating after swallowing the dye, but this side-effect rapidly subsides.

 When a child is having a CT scan, one of the parents or a nurse may be allowed into the room but is required to wear a lead apron to prevent radiation exposure.